Hue-n/Leaf-on-the-Wind/README.md

             currentDifficulty = DifficultyStates.level3;
     }

-// Difficult is set through a function that takes a speedLimiter float argument:
+// Difficulty is set through a function that takes a speedLimiter float argument:

 void SetDifficulty(float speedLimiter)
     {